 • ringing and noise in the ears;

-• muscle weakness of the upper limbs;
+• weakness of the muscles of the upper limbs;

-• reduced clarity of tendon reflexes;
+• decreased clarity of tendon reflexes;

-• shooting pains with recoil;
+• shooting pain with recoil;

 • sleep disturbances, usually insomnia.